Educational Opportunities at Walt Disney World

 This area may not have any rides, but it does contain many enriching opportunities.
 Guests can see a turn of the century town complete with a confectionery, glass blower, and movie theater.
 There are places to see all of these in action.
 In addition there is an old fashioned fire station and some baseball memorabilia at Casey’s Corner to be seen on Main Street.
 Entertainment on Main Street is not to be forgotten.
 From a horse-drawn trolley that travels down the street to a barbershop quartet there is a lot of historical information to be gleaned from this area.
 One of the most touching events that occurs on Main Street USA is the lowering of the flag at 5:00 each day.
 This event honors a veteran each day, and is a great opportunity to learn about the sacrifices that many make for this country.
 One last thing to appreciate is the architecture of the beautiful Cinderella castle at the end of the street.
 This castle is based upon Neuschwanstein Castle in Germany, and contains beautiful mosaics hand crafted by artisans.

 This land themed to the future can inspire dreams of space travel and innovation.
-You may also find connections to science-fiction literature.
+You may also find connections to science-fiction literature such as Jules Verne.
 Check out the attractions that present great opportunities to learn new things.

 Even this land of whimsy and imagination has opportunities for learning.
 There is a circus themed area that hearkens to the wacky elements of the circus.
 There are attractions about classic literature like Peter Pan and Winnie the Pooh.
 There’s a ride referencing the very first animated feature length film, Snow White.
 Even the It’s a Small World attraction is a classic from the 1964-65 World’s Fair, with themes of world peace and culture.